Reign in Hell (comics): Plot

 Hell is thrown into a massive conflict as Neron and his generals are confronted with a rebellion led by Blaze and Satanus, the rulers of Purgatory.
 Neron soon discovered that the rebel demons were offering the damned "hope to the hopeless" and redemption for them.
-Realizing what would happen if the damned ever rose up against him, Neron has his consort Lilith, the mother of all Earthborn fiends, summon all of the vampires, werewolves, ghouls and infernally powered humans to Hell to fight on his side.
+Realizing what would happen if the damned ever rose up against him, Neron has his consort Lilith, the mother of all Earthborn fiends, summon all of the vampires, werewolves, ghouls, and infernally powered humans to Hell to fight on his side.

 This unrest soon attracts the attention of Earth's magical superheroes, who are concerned about the outcome and the possible repercussions of the war.
-Many of them descend into Hell and take sides in the conflict (all for reasons of their own), including Giovanni "John" Zatara, his daughter Zatanna Zatara, Jason Blood a.k.a.
-Etrigan the Demon, Randu Singh, Doctor Fate V (Kent V. Nelson), the Ragman III (Rory Regan), the Creeper (Jack Ryder), Detective Chimp, the vampire Lord Andrew Bennett, Acheron, the angel Zauriel, the Enchantress, Deadman, the Phantom Stranger, Sargon the Sorcerer II (David John Sargent), Ibis the Invincible II (Daniel Kasim "Danny" Khalifa), the Nightmaster, Nightshade II (Eve Eden), the Midnight Rider, the Warlock's Daughter, Black Alice, Blue Devil, Red Devil and the fallen angel Linda Danvers.
-Doctor Richard Occult, aided by the Yellow Peri, also descends into Hell, but separately from the others and with his own ulterior motive-to free the soul of his beloved, Rose Psychic, from damnation.
+Many of them descend into Hell and take sides in the conflict, including Zatara, his daughter Zatanna Zatara, Etrigan the Demon, Randu Singh, Doctor Fate (Kent V. Nelson), Ragman, the Creeper, Detective Chimp, Andrew Bennett, Acheron, Zauriel, the Enchantress, Deadman, the Phantom Stranger, Sargon the Sorcerer, Ibis the Invincible, the Nightmaster, Nightshade, Midnight Rider, Warlock's Daughter, Black Alice, Blue Devil, Red Devil, and Linda Danvers.
+Doctor Occult and Yellow Peri descend into Hell separately from the others to free the soul of Occult's beloved, Rose Psychic, from damnation.